mamueller/Markus-LaTeX-poster-guide/README.md

 Really fancy stuff like overlapping boxes is not possible though.

 Remarks:
+- I used symbolic links to link to the template from the different example folders.
-- I made free and (even recursive) use of the \input command to make it easy to  distinguish between the different structural layers.
-It should make it simple to change the content.
+- In the atual example I made free (and even recursive) use of the \input command to make it easy to  distinguish between the different structural layers.
+It should make it simple to change the content but you of cause do not have to do that.
+The same is true for the image dir structure.

 - I used an existing template that I did not develop.
 My guess is that the connection between the template and the usercode  of the example posters can be improved.
 Some of the unused settings could be removed from the template, some could be added to avoid duplication in the examples (e.g. some lengths to organize the central part of the poster).